07

 The captain hire

-The pay differential between a good captain and a competent average one is small.
-The operational differential is large.
+The pay differential between a good captain and a competent average one is small; the operational differential is large.
 YPI Crew's 2026 salary guide places captain pay on a 50 to 60 metre yacht at EUR 10,000 to 16,000 per month.
 Quay Crew records average pay from EUR 6,000 on a 20 to 24m yacht to over EUR 25,000 on a 100 to 119m vessel; the 70 to 79m bracket saw a 7 percent year-on-year increase against the 2023 survey, and 63 percent of captains are now on time-for-time rotation.

 Crew structure by size